Calf Compression Sleeves: When to Wear Them and Why

 When You're Running

 Compression socks and sleeves have long been part of sports.
-You can spot them on players at nearly every NBA and NFL game, and awareness of their benefits has grown rapidly across sports and athletics, especially among runners.
+You can spot them on players at nearly every NBA and NFL game, and awareness of their benefits has proliferated across sports and athletics, especially among runners.

-Runners' leg muscles are more exposed to fatigue, tissue damage, and circulation issues than most other sports, despite their regular leg exercise.
+Despite regular leg exercises, runners' leg muscles are more exposed to fatigue, tissue damage, and circulation issues than most other sports.
 Calf-compression sleeves can help:

-You may ask why you would need the help of a compression sleeve for blood circulation while running.
-After all, you're mobile, and your legs are being properly exercised.
+You may ask why you need a compression sleeve to help blood circulation while running.
+After all, you're mobile, and your legs are adequately exercised.
 Think of the sleeves as an enhancer or controller.

-Yes, blood circulates while running, but calf compression sleeves help maintain consistency and regulate the blood flow, which counteracts the impact of gravity and prolonged running on the legs.
+Blood circulates while running, but calf compression sleeves help maintain consistency and regulate blood flow.
+This counteracts the impact of gravity and prolonged running on the legs.
 This consistent oxygen flow to the legs keeps your calf muscles strong and fights off leg fatigue.

-There are many reasons why a runner might get swollen feet during or after a run, but the most common cause is the buildup of fluids in the lower legs due to inconsistent or poor circulation.
-Lymph tends to pool in the lower legs in some instances, depending on the individual, which leads to swollen feet often seen shortly after a long-distance run.
+A runner might get swollen feet during or after a run for many reasons.
+Still, the most common cause is the build-up of fluids in the lower legs due to inconsistent or poor circulation.
+Lymph tends to pool in the lower legs sometimes, depending on the individual, which leads to swollen feet often seen shortly after a long-distance run.
 The pressure applied by compression socks prevents the build-up from happening.

-Also, compression sleeves squeeze up against the calf, which keeps the calf muscles firm and in place by restricting movement.
+Also, compression sleeves squeeze up against the calf, restricting movement and keeping the calf muscles in place.
 This increases endurance and reduces the risk of cramps and pain in the lower leg during distance running.

 The recovery process is essential for runners.
-This is the part where you rest to allow your muscles to recover in preparation for your next race, and some compression socks are designed to help you with this process.
-Increased blood circulation during recovery can reduce soreness and the recovery of tired muscles.
+This is the part where you rest to allow your muscles to recover in preparation for your next race, and some men's and women's compression socks are designed to help you with this process.
+Increased blood circulation during recovery can reduce soreness and aid in the recovery of tired muscles.
 This is particularly helpful in the event of another race coming up in a short amount of time.

 When You're Expecting

-During pregnancy a woman’s body undergoes lots of changes to help adapt to a baby's needs, this includes an increase of fluids in your body.
-In fact, your body can produce up to 50% more fluid during pregnancy resulting in swelling, muscle fatigue, and pain.
+During pregnancy, a woman's body undergoes many changes to help adapt to a baby's needs.
+One of these is an increase in fluids.
+Your body can produce up to 50% more fluid during pregnancy, resulting in swelling, muscle fatigue, and pain.

-Nearly 80%of women experience discomfort in their legs during pregnancy, which is mainly caused by the pooling of fluids, which is enhanced by reduced mobility during pregnancy.
-Calf compression sleeves are often used to help counteract some of these side effects
+Nearly 80% of women experience discomfort in their legs during pregnancy.
+This discomfort is mainly caused by fluid pooling and is marked by reduced mobility.
+Calf compression sleeves often help counteract some of these side effects

 Calf Sleeves Prevent DVT

-According to the Center for Disease Control and Prevention, DVT is five times more likely to occur in pregnant women.
-This is because certain hormones released into the body of pregnant women make their blood more inclined to clot, and as your uterus grows, it puts more pressure on the veins.
-Wearing a compression sock or sleeve helps increase blood circulation and the flow of fluids which prevent DVT from occurring.
+According to the Centers for Disease Control and Prevention, DVT is five times more likely to occur in pregnant women.
+Certain hormones released into their bodies make their blood more inclined to clot.
+As the uterus grows, it puts more pressure on the veins.
+Wearing a compression sock or sleeve helps increase blood circulation and fluid flow, preventing DVT.

 Reduced Swelling